Senior Mental Health Lead Training

 Grant process and contact information

 The DfE have announced a £1,200 grant for Schools and Colleges in England (not independent) and this is designed to cover the cost of training for ONE person on an approved mental health lead training course, with some left over to cover costs etc. (our courses cost £800 for example).
-We are unable to view the process as we are not a School, but based on the queries our partner Schools have raised, this is what we understand it to be:
+The DfE have now stipulated that Schools and Colleges can access a second grant if their first Senior Mental Health Lead has left their setting prior to fully embedding the whole school approach model.

 - You need a DfE login and it will ask for your organisation (your School/College)